nauer/BI-Army-Knife/README.md

 which identify the header line is changeable to use the program also for non fasta file types.

+There is also a summary option available providing general information about the sequence i.e sequence length or alphabet composition.
+Also sequences with duplicate headers could be filtered out.

 ### Examples

 Download a protein fasta file from NCBI and extract only RefSeq sequences starting with NP